c3se/alvis-intro/tutorial/1_getting_started/README.md

 # Getting started
-This part contains information to how to get up and running on the Alvis system, if you have used other HPC systems much of it will be familiar.
+This part contains information about how to get up and running on the Alvis system, if you have used other HPC systems much of it will be familiar.

 ## Accessing Alvis
 Now that you've [gotten